Manslaughter Attorney in Salisbury

 Collateral Consequences

-Additionally, a felony conviction will result in a permanent ban on owning or possessing a firearm.
-For non-citizens, a conviction can have severe immigration consequences, including deportation.
-The social stigma attached to these crimes can also damage your reputation and personal relationships.
+A felony manslaughter conviction results in a permanent federal ban on owning or possessing a firearm.
+For non-citizens, a conviction can trigger immigration consequences, including deportation.
+And the social stigma tied to a violent crime conviction can damage personal and professional relationships long after any sentence has been served.

-Contact William R. Hall, P.A.
-Today for a Strong Defense
+Contact Me Today for a Strong Defense

 Frequently Asked Questions

-What can I expect in terms of communication?
+What Can I Expect in Terms of Communication?

 Reasons to Choose Attorney William R. Hall